TheoDlmz/DBCOMSOC/README.md

 ## Possible Winner (PW)
 We reduce the PW problem to Integer Linear Programming and add some optimisation and heuristics to make it efficient.
+For more details on PW and the reduction see https://github.com/vchakrab/PW_DBCOMSOC

 ### Experiments
 We evaluate our system with two kinds of experiments.